thebhavikthakkar/LogisticBookingSystemTest/README.md

 ## Setup and Configuration

 1. Install the required dependencies: .NET SDK, Entity Framework Core, etc.
-2. Clone the repository: `git clone https://github.com/your-username/logistic-booking-system.git`
+2. Clone the repository: `git clone https://github.com/thebhavikthakkar/LogisticBookingSystemTest.git`
-3. Navigate to the project directory: `cd logistic-booking-system`
+3. Navigate to the project directory: `cd LogisticBookingSystem`
 4. Configure the database connection in the `appsettings.json` file.
-5. Run database migrations to create the necessary tables: `dotnet ef database update`
+5. Run database migrations to create the necessary tables: `dotnet ef database update`, In case you would like to setup database directly via script then Navigate to folder - DbScript amd execute that script.
 6. Build the project: `dotnet build`
 7. Run the application: `dotnet run`